Saicharanreddy1999/Student-Registration/README.md

-# Sample Student-Registration using ASP.Net MVC Framework
+# Sample Student-Registration using ASP.Net MVC and Entity Framework.